fburic/spark-on-slurm/README.md

 Both Spark and Jupyter write to the same log file `spark_cluster.err` since stdout output is redirected to the sbatch logfile

+## Tests

+Tests are provided in the `test` directory to check that Spark is running properly.

 ## References

 * More detailed info about how Slurm manages resources: https://slurm.schedmd.com/mc_support.html